 - Do only what is necessary until professional help is obtained.

-Remember, the first step in any serious emergency is to dial 911 (9-911 from a campus phone).
+Remember, the first step in any serious emergency is to dial 911.
 Emergency medical dispatchers will give basic first aid instructions over the phone while the ambulance is on its way.